-If you have had this condition for a relatively short period of time (2-6 weeks) the condition is considered to be fairly fresh and can be treated using some basic guidelines.
+If you have had a Golfer’s Elbow condition for a relatively short period of time (2-6 weeks) the condition is considered to be fairly fresh and can be treated using some basic guidelines.
 This advice mainly relates to people who are suffering from this condition for a short period of time, and how they can help themselves or how we can help them to improve that condition.

-The treatment that we do for this involves looking at this problem from a few different angles.
+The treatment that we may use for Golfer’s Elbow involves looking at this problem from a few different angles.